info201a-au2022/project-group-5-section-ab/docs/p01-proposal.md

 ## Introduction

 Other than skin cancer, breast cancer is the most common cancer among American women, according to the [CDC](https://www.cdc.gov/cancer/breast/basic_info/index.htm#:~:text=Each%20year%20in%20the%20United,What%20Is%20Breast%20Cancer%3F).
 However, it is unfortunate that many people still do not realize how personally risky breast cancer is.
 The American cancer society shows that each year in the United States, about 264,000 women get breast cancer and 42,000 die from the disease.
 Plenty of them could survive if breast cancer is diagnosed and treated promptly.
-We hope to use the data that takes clinical indicators to analyze, using our analyswes to educate the publwec about breast cancer, both for the benefit of the healthy and those who are already battling the disease.
+We hope to use the data that takes clinical indicators to analyze, using our analyses to educate the public about breast cancer, both for the benefit of the healthy and those who are already battling the disease.
 Meanwhile, it is vital to clarify the misunderstanding of breast cancer to break people's fear of cancer and let their nerves off.
+Furthermore we hope to identify correlations between certain behaviors and an increased risk of breast cancer to alert the public of certain things they should avoid in order to minimize risk.

 ## Problem Domain